mitotic/graphterm/README.rst

 These are commands in the GraphTerm toolchain that imitate basic features of the standard ``ls`` and ``vi`` commands.
-(*Note:* You need to execute the ``sudo gterm_setup`` command to be able to use the GraphTerm toolchain.)
+(*Note:* You need to execute the ``sudo gterm_setup`` command to be able to use the GraphTerm toolchain.
+Otherwise, you will encounter a ``Permission denied`` error.)
 See `Getting Started with GraphTerm <http://code.mindmeldr.com/graphterm/start.html>`_ and the
 `Using Graphical Features